Cost Of Building A House In Northern Virginia You’ll Love

 - Smaller room sizes

-High quality materials make up the interior of this home, making it look amazing:
+The $172,000 worth of high quality materials make up the interior of this home and it looks amazing:

 - Quartz countertops